 Quicker than I could scrawl out a help-me-I’m-trapped-in-the-back-of-a-midlife-crisis-mobile sign, we whizzed past the WELCOME TO SPARKS landmark on the side of the freeway.
 Not bad enough we’re going on a surprise voyage, but a surprise voyage to Sparks.
 I dared not ask.

 The tiny sports car pulled up in front of a very long house with a FOR SALE sign in the front yard.
 I unfolded myself from the back of the minuscule car and made my way toward the Astroturf covered porch.
 The sound of my plastic jelly shoes crushing plastic grass was disconcerting at best.
-I was only ten, but was definitely hip enough to know that plastic grass does not belong on a front porch.
+I was only nine, but was definitely hip enough to know that plastic grass does not belong on a front porch.
 The entire house looked like a mobile home, only it didn’t move, so I guess that made it an immobile home.

 The house was more like two houses glued together due to a completely forced and awkward add-on.
 My favorite part was the Western style barroom complete with wooden swinging doors and a vinyl covered bar with barstools.
 I bet more than doors swung in that room, if you get my drift.
 Especially since Joe Conforte, the infamous owner of The Mustang Ranch was a neighbor just up the hill.
 Brings a whole new meaning to “hey neighbor, can I borrow some sugar?”

 Before New Bro and I could even finish origami-ing ourselves back into the miniature car, Mom craned her neck around the back of the passenger seat to face us, her face reeking of agenda.